matcoelhos/matcoelhos.github.io/README.md

 ![Banner](images/banner.jpg)

-My name is Mateus Coelho Silva.
+My name is **Mateus Coelho Silva**.
 Currently, I am a Ph.D.
 Student at the Federal University of Ouro Preto, Minas Gerais, Brazil.
 I have a bachelor's degree in Control and Automation Engineering from the Federal University of Minas Gerais, and a Master's Degree in Computer Science from the Federal University of Ouro Preto.
 I have also lived in Germany, where I learned the language, studied and was an intern at Fraunhofer IOF (Jena).
 I have worked as a Substitute Professor at the Federal Institute of Education, Science and Technology of Minas Gerais.

 You can check out about my scientific contributions at: